F.A.Q.’s for TLD

 Everyone!
-Our searchable database is a great place for consumers to find local food, for businesses to connect to one another, and for folks to find resources on local food.
-According to our Google analytics, 45% of our website visitors are from out-of-state, including places like Illinois, Oregon, New York and California.
-55% come from within Michigan, and 31% are from Ann Arbor, Detroit, Lansing or Grand Rapids.
+Our searchable database is a great place for consumers to find local food, for businesses to connect to one another, and for anyone to find resources like recipes, stories and infographics.
+According to our Google analytics, 31% of our website visitors are from out-of-state, including places like Illinois, Oregon, Massachusetts, and California.
+61% come from within Michigan, and 31% are from Ann Arbor, Detroit, Lansing or Grand Rapids.

 Who looks at the newsletter?

 As of November 2020, we have over 8,000 newsletter subscribers from across Michigan.
 Our readers are mainly consumers and our food business partners

 The entire state of Michigan with regional representatives dedicated to serving the unique needs of each region.

 While our work overlaps a bit, we are complements to each other rather than competitors.
 The quarterly Edible magazines highlight local food through long form stories, recipes, and advertisements while TLD’s Local Food Guide is a directory to farms and food businesses with some short feature stories.
 Additionally, TLD provides a host of media, marketing and local food consulting services for local food businesses not offered by Edible Publications.

 Is TLD a nonprofit?